Don’t Turn Your Back on the Dogs!

 “Oh, thank you, you know, I see so many people around here just going through the motions and I feel like everyone deserves kindness.
 They are all going through something and are scared.
 You know?”

-Soon, back in the lobby I’m positioned exactly as I had been before.
+Back in the lobby I’m positioned exactly as I had been before.
 With a pat on my shoulder and warm wave Noel turns to re-enter the labyrinth of all manner of human frailty and physical suffering.
 Her generosity erases the trepidation I had from emotionless greetings earlier.
 I feel seen and sit with more ease.
 I settle in to the whir of the ventilation machine again and eye the room, even more empty than before.

 Another nurse enters the lobby to greet me.
 “Your room is ready.”
 A small panic at being wheeled into Covid Central eases when she takes me a different direction.